Open-Source-Community/linux-handbook/Chapter 6.md

 A package manager in Linux is a tool or a set of tools designed to simplify the process of installing, updating, configuring, and removing software packages on a Linux system.
 Linux distributions use different package managers, and the choice of package manager often depends on the distribution's specific package management system.

-## What is a Package
+## What is a Package?

-A package refers to a compressed archive file containing software, application, or a set of related files along with metadata.
+A package refers to a compressed archive file containing software, an application, or a set of related files along with metadata.
 These packages are used for easy distribution, installation, and management of software on Linux-based systems.
 Different Linux distributions have their own package management systems, and the package format may vary among them.

 The two most common package management systems are: